Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

 In JavaScript, two values discretely represent nothing - `undefined` and `null`.
-When value of the variable is not defined it is `undefined`.
-On the other hand, `null` means empty or non-existent value which is used by programmers to indicate “no value”.
+The concrete difference between them is that `null` is explicit, while `undefined` is implicit.
+When a property does not exist or a variable has not been given a value, the value is `undefined`. `null` is set as the value to explicitly indicate “no value”.
+In essence, `undefined` is used when the nothing is not known, and `null` is used when the nothing is known.

 #### Good to hear